henryluki/simpleparse/README.md

 simpleparse
 ===================

-small spiders for rss or json
+Small spiders for rss or json

 base libs: